-Ju ın 30, 2023 C
+Sc ept 30, 2023 C Dec 31, 2022

 \$ % of \$ % of

 (000's) total # (000's) total

-Residential 98 39,529 19.8% 137 45,163 20.8%
+Residential 92 40,251 20.6% 137 45,163 20.8%

-Residential construction 188 132,268 66.4% 222 140,542 64.8%
+Residential construction 197 127,314 65.0% 222 140,542 64.8%

-Residential developments 5 11,629 5.8% 5 12,388 5.7%
+Residential developments 5 9,806 5.0% 5 12,388 5.7%

-Commercial 2 421 0.2% 2 426 0.2%
+Commercial 3 1,977 1.0% 2 426 0.2%

-Vacant land 45 15,508 7.8% 57 18,414 8.5%
+Vacant land 44 16,495 8.4% 57 18,414 8.5%

-Total 338 199,355 100.0% 423 216,933 100.0%
+Total 341 195,843 100.0% 423 216,933 100.0%

 Residential construction comprises construction loans for single residential buildings for housing one to three units, typically single-family residences.
-Residential development mortgages comprise larger multiunit construction or land development projects including sub-division developments or multi-unit housing builds.
-Included in the residential development type is a fully constructed apartment building which is operating and leased with a loan value after provision for impairment of \$11.3 million as at June 30, 2023 (\$12.1 million as at December 31, 2002).
+Residential development mortgages comprise larger multi-unit construction or land development projects including sub-division developments or multi-unit housing builds.
+Included in the residential development type is a fully constructed apartment building which is operating and leased with a loan and accrued interest value after provision for impairment of \$14.0 million as at September 30, 2023 (\$16.7 million as at December 31, 2022).
 Commercial mortgages have a municipal commercial zoning component but typically also involve a residential component.

 The Corporation has strategically decided for the long term that the percentage of the portfolio dedicated to residential developments will be reduced over the next year to instead focus on its rural residential and residential construction core business.
-Currently, there is one last large development legacy project remaining As at June 30, 2023, loans reported in this category represented 5.8% of the mortgage loan portfolio which is up slightly from 5.7% as at December 31, 2022 and down from 17.1% as at December 31, 2021.
+Currently, there is one last large development legacy project remaining As at September 30, 2023, loans reported in this category represented 5.0% of the mortgage loan portfolio which is down slightly from 5.7% as at December 31, 2022 and down from 17.1% as at December 31, 2021.
 As at December 31, 2021, there were two outstanding residential developments in the mortgage portfolio while as at December 31, 2022 there was one outstanding residential development with 4 related loans that have a total principal value of \$13.6 million.
-As at June 30, 2023 the same residential development with 4 related loans was outstanding with a total principal value of \$14.1 million and is included in stage 3 with an expected credit loss provision of \$2.8 million.
-The total principal amount increased from December 2022 to June 2023 because of legal fees incurred related to impairment status of the loans and funds advanced to the Borrower in order to pay property taxes.
-The Corporation is actively working with the borrower to severe and sell the underlying real estate properties in order to discharge these loans.
+As at September 30, 2023 the same residential development with 4 related loans was outstanding with a total principal value of \$14.1 million, accrued interest of \$4.5 million and is included in stage 3 with an expected credit loss provision of \$4.6 million.
+The total principal amount increased from December 2022 to September 2023 because of legal fees incurred related to impairment status of the loans and funds advanced to the Borrower in order to pay property taxes.
+The Corporation is actively working with the borrower to sell the underlying real estate properties in order to discharge these loans.
 The expected credit loss provision is subject to significant estimation and actual results could differ from these estimates and judgements.